 In general, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and can pick up substances resulting from the presence of animals or from human activities.
 Contaminants that may be present in source water include: microbial contaminants; inorganic contaminants; pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.
 In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the maximum amount of certain contaminants in water provided by public water systems.
 The State Health Department and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
 Our water source is ground water drawn from two fifty-foot-deep wells on Mill Street.
-We also operate a 70 foot-deep well and filter plant on Old Ithaca Road and maintain a nearby backup well.
-Our water is treated prior to distribution with chlorine for disinfection and fluoride to promote healthy teeth and bones.
+We also operate a 70 foot-deep well and filter plant at Well 5 on Old Ithaca Road and maintain a nearby backup well.
+Our water is treated prior to distribution with chlorine for disinfection and fluoride to promote healthy teeth.
+In addition, we filter all water at Well 5 because nearby Newtown Creek can infiltrate the aquifer during extreme high water events.